 A discarded asphalt tank heater was removed from the area immediately north of the maintenance garage/oil storage building during the Site debris cleanup activities.
 Stained soil was observed directly beneath the heater.
 NYSDEC was informed and a plan was put in place to remove the impacted soil and disposed of it offsite.
-The heater location was not given an RAOC-designation since remedial response was immediately performed.
+The heater location was not given an RAOC-designation since remedial response was performed almost immediately after discovery.